Create Your Freedom Plan - Part Two

 I have created printable templates which you can download and fill out for each of these 3 plan types.
 All you need to do is decide which one works best for you, print it off, and fill in your information.
 Then put the plan on a wall somewhere you will see it daily to remind you of your intentions and the actions you need to take.

 I have also created a spreadsheet to help determine how many years it will take to achieve Financial Freedom - this is useful for filling out Printables 1 & 3 below.
-If you would like to become a #lifedesigner subscriber for regular updates on new posts and money making tips, you will also receive free access to my resources area with all the tools I discuss on the blog.
-You can sign-up below to receive instant access to the spreadsheet:

 Here are the free printables for you to use: